British India (band): Nothing Touches Me (2015)

-The band released their fifth album Nothing Touches Me in March 2015.
+In March 2015, the band released their fifth album Nothing Touches Me.
 Although the band attempted to record the album in Berlin in late 2014, the results were considered lacklustre, and the band returned to Sing Sing studios where the album was again produced by Glenn Goldsmith.
 Nothing Touches Me debuted at Number five on the Australian album charts and included the singles "Suddenly" and "Wrong Direction".

 The band toured in support of the album and played the biggest venues of their career.
 The tour was a success with all shows selling out.
 The success of Nothing Touches Me was encapsulated when British India headlined the main stage at the 2015 Byron Bay Bluesfest as a replacement for The Black Keys.

 Forgetting the Future (2017)

-In 2017 the band left Josif K studios and relocated to Sing Sing South recording studio in Melbourne to begin working on songs for their sixth album.
+In 2017, the band left Josif K studios and relocated to Sing Sing South recording studio in Melbourne to begin working on songs for their sixth album.
 Wanting to record with a new producer, they teamed up with Oscar Dawson of Holy Holy.
 Their sixth album Forgetting the Future was released in October 2017 and was promoted with the singles "Precious" and "My Love".

-Following the tour promoting Forgetting the Future founding member Nic Wilson announced that he would no longer tour with the band.
-In 2019 the remaining members recruited Jack Tosi of Stealing O'Neil to replace Nic on guitar and the band embarked on a successful Australian tour in August 2019.
+Following the tour promoting Forgetting the Future, founding member Nic Wilson announced that he would no longer tour with the band.
+In 2019,the remaining members recruited Jack Tosi of Stealing O'Neil to replace Nic on guitar.
+The band embarked on a successful Australian tour in August 2019.